 It is simple to use, manage and setup but it is not completely free.
 The best experience can be found with the Ghost(Pro) plan and with the features and options it provides, it’s worth every penny.

 Pros of Ghost:

 - The design of the Dashboard is far more simple and clean.
-However, any information you might need it is available at your side.
+However, any information you might need is available at your side.

 - The Post editor of Ghost is also more advanced.
 While editing and writing the content you can view the live preview side-by-side.
 It is simple, provides necessary tools and is clutter-free.

 - Ghost is extremely user-friendly.
 This means that any beginners can easily create an elegant looking blog with ease.

 - It is somewhat similar to WordPress when it comes to the download and usage.
 You can download a free file to build a blog, but you need to pay to host your very own blog.